thosgood/this-weeks-finds/markdown/201-250/week242.md

 > Hi John--
 >
-> Just a couple of comments on This Week's Finds--
+> Just a couple of comments on This Week's Finds ---
 >
 > You mention a bunch of missions that could "probably" be funded for
 > the cost of a Moon base.
 That's being quite conservative!
 Each of